About our Department of Science & Inquiry

 StreamWise / SWAT

-Not just a class field trip, the Student Watershed Assessment Team (SWAT), works within local forests and riparian areas on behalf of agencies and organizations who often lack the time and resources to monitor their efforts.
+The Student Watershed Assessment Team (SWAT), works within local forests and riparian areas on behalf of agencies and organizations who often lack the time and resources to monitor their efforts.

 Students who commit to and participate in monthly SWAT Restoration activities will receive 1.0 credit.
-View the SWAT Syllabus here.

 Please contact our Science Dept. if you or your organization is interested in contracting our Logos SWAT for ecological monitoring services.